MandaKausthubh/Multi-Objective-Optimisation-for-Smart-Energy-Grids/README.md

 # Multi-Objective Optimisation for Smart Energy Grids

 This repository implements a hybrid optimization framework combining **Bayesian Optimization (BO)** and **Mesh Adaptive Direct Search (MADS)** to address multi-objective prediction tasks in renewable energy markets.
 The primary focus is on optimizing trade-offs between **model accuracy** and **sparsity** in neural network architectures, particularly within the context of smart energy grids.
+Here we repeat the experiments from the paper: *Algorithm Switching for Multiobjective Predictions in Renewable Energy Markets*.
+(Implementation: https://scm.cms.hu-berlin.de/aswinkannan1987/lion)

 ## Overview